elliottpaulrees/NAIS-Tech/ibdp_python.md

 The Binary Search algorithm is significantly faster but has one strict requirement: the list must be sorted before searching can begin.
 It works by repeatedly dividing the search interval in half.

 - When to use: When the list is large and sorted.
 - Efficiency: Very fast.
-It quickly eliminates half the remaining items with each step.
+It quickly eliminates half the remaining items with each step and can be represented with ($O(\log n)$).

 Steps: